 An accurate differential remote sense amplifier is provided to sense low output voltages accurately at the remote load points.
 This is especially true for high current loads.
 The amplifier can be used on one of the two channels, or on a single parallel output.
 It is very important that the DIFFP and DIFFN are connected properly at the output, and DIFFOUT is connected to either V{OUTS1} or V{OUTS2} .
 In parallel operation, the DIFFP and DIFFN are connected properly at the output, and DIFFOUT is connected to one of the V{OUTS} pins.
-Review the parallel schematics in Figure 24 and review Figure 2.
+See the parallel schematics in Figure 26 and Figure 4.